 **The following assumptions are used for this ICSID arbitration cost calculator:

-- Expert, witness, management and external costs use the findings of the CIArb’s Costs of International Arbitration Survey (2011) as a proxy
+- Anticipated witness, management and other external costs are based on the ratio between legal fees and such costs in the CIArb Costs of International Arbitration Survey (2011).

-- Each party is assumed to split ICSID and Arbitral Tribunal costs equally
+- Each party is assumed to split ICSID Administrative Charges, Arbitral Tribunal Costs and expenses equally.

 - The successful party may be reimbursed all or a portion of its legal costs by the losing party in the final arbitration award, a possibility which is not factored into this model.